-[B] Use of Estimates:
+(B) Use of Estimates:

 The preparation of condensed consolidated financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the amounts reported in the condensed consolidated financial statements and accompanying notes.
-The Company regularly evaluates estimates and assumptions related to assets, liabilities, costs, expenses and research and development costs.
+The Company regularly evaluates estimates and assumptions related to assets, liabilities, costs, and expenses, including compensation expense allocated to the Company under its services agreement with Roivant Sciences, Inc. ("RSI"), a wholly-owned subsidiary of RSL, as well as share-based compensation and research and development costs.
 The Company bases its estimates and assumptions on historical experience and on various other factors that it believes to be reasonable under the circumstances, the results of which form the basis for making judgments about the carrying values of assets and liabilities that are not readily apparent from other sources.
 Actual results could differ from those estimates.

-[C] Risks and Uncertainties:
+(C) Risks and Uncertainties: